salesforce/apollo/README.md

 Apollo contains one module that create a shaded version of standard libraries.
 This module **must** be built ( installed), but only needs to be built once in order to install the resulting jar into your local maven repository.
 This is performed as part of the top level pom's  _pre_  profile.
 As mentioned previously, this profile must be executed at least once before the full build.
-Note, however, Eclipse and IntellJ **does not understand this transformation** and thus will not be able to import this module without errors and messing up the rest of the code that depends on the transformation.
+Note, however, Eclipse and IntellJ **do not understand this transformation** and thus will not be able to import this module without errors and messing up the rest of the code that depends on the transformation.
 What this means is that the IDE thinks the module is fine and doesn't notice there has been package rewriting to avoid conflicts with existing libraries.
 What this means is that you *must* exclude this module in your IDE environment.
 This module will not be imported unless you explicitly do so, so please do not do so.
 If you really think you need to be working on it, then you probably understand all this.
-But if you are simply trying to get Apollo into your IDE, importing these module is gonna ruin your day.
+But if you are simply trying to get Apollo into your IDE, importing these modules is gonna ruin your day.

 ### Module to exclude